-As a core structure in many antibiotics, beta lactam ring is a cyclic amide.
-Beta lactam antibiotics almost universally inhibits bacterial cell wall synthesis and thus induces the destruction of the bacteria cell.
-Bacteria have evolved an enzyme that combats this antibiotic and increases resistance to death induced by antibiotic means: the beta lactamase enzyme.
-Beta lactamase enzymes can be used in a multitude of antibiotic and bacterial resistance studies.
+As a core structure in many antibiotics, the beta-lactam ring is a cyclic amide.
+Beta-lactam antibiotics almost universally inhibit bacterial cell wall synthesis and thus induce the destruction of bacterial cells.
+Bacteria have evolved an enzyme that combats this antibiotic and increases resistance to death induced by antibiotic means: the beta-lactamase enzyme.
+Beta-lactamase enzymes can be used in a multitude of antibiotic and bacterial resistance studies.
 Below are a few frequently asked questions about this bacterial enzyme.

 Beta lactamases are enzymes found in the plasmid of bacterial cells to help boost survivability.
 Targeting the beta lactam 4-member ring, beta lactamases destroy the structure via hydrolysis.
 Penicillinase, a specific type of beta lactamase, acts specifically on penicillins and was the first beta lactamase enzyme to be discovered from gram-negative E. coli.
 Natural selection favored bacteria that developed a resistance to penicillin, and there is now widespread resistance to penicillinase.

 How does Beta Lactamase boost bacterial cellular resistance?

 Beta-lactam is a class of antibiotics of which target the 5-glycine crosslinking bridges in the cell walls of bacteria, thus weakening the cell wall.
 Beta lactamase destroys the 4-member ring antibiotic, preventing transpeptidase (PBP) to be bound by beta lactam, thus inhibiting the interruption of the 5-glycine bridge.